What is chai?

 Are your products organic?

-Our Masala Chai, Decaf Masala Chai, Kashmiri Chai, Slow Brew Masala (USDA), Decaf Slow Brew Masala (USDA) are all certified organic.
+Our Masala Chai, Decaf Masala Chai, Kashmiri Chai (Certified Made with Organic Ingredients by CCOF) and Slow Brew Masala, Decaf Slow Brew Masala (USDA) are all certified organic.

 Are your products Kosher?